erizov/Professor/semester_3/lecture_16_advanced_ml/random_forest/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Random Forest is the best solution for all problems" ✓ **CORRECT**: Random Forest has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Random Forest is the best solution for all problems" ✓ **CORRECT**: Random Forest has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Random Forest is too complex to understand" ✓ **CORRECT**: Random Forest can be understood by breaking it down into smaller steps